equuleus/UTILITIES/README.md

 PowerShell/DHCP_add_remove_address.ps1  - Add or remove spaces in addresses in DHCP Scope.

+PowerShell/Dropbox_update.ps1           - Utility to download any updates from Dropbox folder with API token (check, sync, send reports with e-mail).

 PowerShell/NAS_external_backup.ps1      - Copy folders from one network share to another with logging, disk mapping and progressbar, excludes list, etc.

 PowerShell/Share_files_with_Dropbox.ps1 - Share files in user folders (in domain) with check and getting URL, based on Dropbox API.